cirosantilli/linux-cheat/xml/README.md

 HTML looks a lot like XML, but is *not* valid XML for several new syntaxes which are more convenient to web developers.
 XHTML, an HTML variant version which really is XML.

-Minimal XML document:

-- XML documents must have a root element.
+XML has been losing popularity to JSON, which is more lightweight as you don't have to repeat open and closing tags so much, and since JSON is almost of subset of JavaScript notation, which many people know.

-## Well formed
+## Well formed vs valid

-## Valid

 A well formed document has the correct XML syntax.